Frisco purchases land for new park – how this could impact Frisco residents

 Frisco is a fast-growing city, and it’s a healthy kind of growth.
 Dubbed Sports City USA, the city attracts families from all over who want to be a part of this vibrant community.

-The Brinkmann park plan calls for 240 acres to be used for numerous sports and types of playing surfaces.
+The Brinkmann park plan calls for 240 acres to be used for various sports and recreational activities.
 This means more variety in the number of practice and playing venues.
 And, the ability to attract a variety of sports and players.

-For those parents suffering through late night practices because there just aren’t enough practice facilities, this is great news.
+For parents struggling with late-night practices due to a lack of practice facilities, this is great news.
 And for those traveling to nearby cities in search of municipal lacrosse or tennis courts, the news is just as welcome.

 Economic Impact, possibly lower property taxes

-The attraction of world-class park and recreational facilities is vital to attracting tournaments, as well as major new corporations and business entities to a community.
-Companies looking to start up or relocate place a heavy emphasis on ‘livability’ of a community – and, that includes green spaces and available recreational facilities.
+The presence of world-class parks and recreational facilities is crucial for attracting tournaments, as well as major new corporations and business entities to a community.
+Companies looking to start up or relocate place a heavy emphasis on the ‘livability’ of a community, and that includes green spaces and available recreational facilities.
 Just check out Amazon’s H2 bid packet if you have any doubt about this one.

 In addition to attracting more businesses, having ample green and park space helps communities flourish.
 This, in turn, helps retain high-value businesses and continued investment.
 This waterfall effect of continued investment minimizes the potential of neighborhood blight.

 Also, having high-quality recreational facilities and fields will help attract more tournaments and tourists from all over the country.
-And of course, they’ll bring their wallets with them spending money at hotels, restaurants, and shops.
+And of course, they’ll bring their wallets with them to spend money at hotels, restaurants, and shops.

-These factors combined help increase the economic position of our city, and reduce the burden of tax on property owners.
+These factors combined help increase the economic position of our city and reduce the burden of taxes on property owners.
 Boom!

 Fewer high-density homes

 And another hot topic—apartments and multi-family unit development in Frisco.
-Seems they are going up everywhere right?
+Seems they are going up everywhere.

-The good news is the land purchased by Frisco for the new park development was previously zoned multi-family, aka apartments.
+The good news is that the land purchased by Frisco for the new park development was previously zoned for multi-family housing, also known as apartments.
 With the new deal, this land will now be re-zoned into green space, trails and recreational sports fields instead of 1,100 apartments.
 Yeah!

 Physical & mental health benefits

-Ever want to just get outdoors and breath, without getting run over by a car?
+Ever want to get outdoors and breathe, without getting run over by a car?
 It’s been recognized for years that communing with nature can do wonders for your health – mind, body, and soul.
-Green areas, parks, and trails promote a healthy lifestyle which comes with lots of benefits.
+Green areas, parks, and trails promote a healthy lifestyle, which comes with lots of benefits.

-Improved mental disposition is a great place to start with benefits such as reduced stress, lower anxiety and depression, and even reduced mental fatigue.
-Social benefits include a greater sense of connectivity and belonging where people can relax, unwind and connect with people with common interests.
+Improved mental disposition is a great place to start, with benefits such as reduced stress, lower anxiety and depression, and even reduced mental fatigue.
+Social benefits include a greater sense of connectivity and belonging, where people can relax, unwind, and connect with others who share similar interests.

 Physically, the benefits are just as numerous.
 After all, if you’re walking your dog, riding your bike, or playing a sport, that means you’re not being a couch potato, right?
 Physical activity increases overall health and reduces healthcare costs due to obesity, high blood pressure, heart disease, depression and so on.